damonchandler/ansible/ges_gdm/ges_gdm_banner/README.md

-Role - Gnome 3/GDM Configuration of the Login with IT Consent Banner
+Role - Gnome 3/GDM Configuration of the Login with GES IT Consent Banner
 =========

 This role configures the Gnome 3 (GDM) login interface on FPD informations systems according to the following: